karlvr/consistent.js/README.md

 <script id="h1-class-template" type="text/x-hogan-template">heading {{titleClass}}</script>
 ```

+Note that Consistent will re-render the templates each time the scope is applied.

+The intention of templates in Consistent is not to create lots of DOM nodes, including using looping and other template
+features.
+This is because Consistent will re-render the template each time the scope is applied, and thus recreate
+the DOM.
+If you are using templates to create a lot of DOM nodes it may be preferrable to render the template outside of
+Consistent, and then to bind the scope to the rendered nodes.

 ### Events

 Consistent can add event listeners to DOM nodes which call functions in the scope.